petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 Any other field can be added to the struct containing trial-specified data.
 The `trials.behavior.mat` files should be stored in the basepath.
 Trialwise data should live in this container, while trial-intervals can be stored in other behavior structs.

 ### Intracellular time series (being implemented)
-A Matlab struct `intracellularName` stored in a .mat file: `sessionName.intracellularName.intracellular.mat`.
-This container is for intracellular recordings.
+This is a data container for intracellular recordings.
+Any Matlab struct `intracellularName` containing intracellular data would be stored in a .mat file: `sessionName.intracellularName.intracellular.mat`.
 It contains fields inherited from timeSeries with the following fields:
 * `data` : a [nSamples x nChannels] vector with time series data.
 * `timestamps` : a [nSamples x 1] vector with timestamps.
 * `precision` : e.g. int16.